About Dustin Collins

 It was through the music of ‘Bocephus’ that would lead him to discovering some of the biggest Country acts of the day, such as Garth Brooks and Alan Jackson.
 Collins would take a microphone, plug it in to his boombox, and make recordings of him singing along with those acts – and others like them.
 “I think my mom’s got some of those still,” he says with a laugh, “and I don’t think she’s going to give any of those up.”

-His mom – as well as his other fans – will soon be able to pick up brand new music from Collins, as he releases his new EP, __________.
+His mom – as well as his other fans – will soon be able to pick up brand new music from Collins, as he releases his new album, "It's Been Awhile."
 Fresh off of the recent chart-topping (#1 on the Billboard Singles Sales chart) success of his song “Cold Dead Hands,” the singer feels that he is starting to come into his own musically on this, his third overall project.

 He also feels that he has raised his game as a tunesmith, as well, admitting that the lyrics he sings must be ones that he feels the emotion from first-hand.
 “I have had to live it for it to come out,” he states.
 “I usually write alone.
 The best stuff that I write comes when I can be by myself and just put my feelings out there and rewrite until I feel like it's something I want to show somebody else.
 Songwriting is the muscle.You’ve got to do it every single day, write a hundred bad songs sometimes before you get one.”